Kong/docs.konghq.com/app/2.3.x/external-plugins.md

 ## Developing Go plugins

-Kong support for the Go language consist of two parts:
+{{site.base_gateway}} support for the Go language consist of two parts:

-- [go-pdk] as a library, provides Go functions to access Kong features of the [PDK][kong-pdk].
+- [go-pdk] as a library, provides Go functions to access {{site.base_gateway}} features of the [PDK][kong-pdk].
 - [go-pluginserver] an executable to dynamically load plugins written in Go.

 Notes:

-The Kong version 2.3 allows multiple plugin servers; in particular it's now possible to write single-plugin servers, in effect plugins as microservices.
+The {{site.base_gateway}} version 2.3 allows multiple plugin servers; in particular it's now possible to write single-plugin servers, in effect plugins as microservices.
 To help with this, version v0.6.0 of the [go-pdk] package includes an optional plugin server.
 See [Embedded Server](#embedded-server) for more information.

 The [go-pluginserver] process is still supported.
-Its main advantage is that it's a single process for any number of plugins, but the dynamic loading of plugins has proven challenging under the Go language; unlike the microservice architecture, which is well supported by the language and tools.
+Its main advantage is that it's a single process for any number of plugins, but the dynamic loading of plugins has proven challenging under the Go language (unlike the microservice architecture, which is well supported by the language and tools).

 ### Development

-To write a Kong plugin in Go, you need to:
+To write a {{site.base_gateway}} plugin in Go, you need to:

 1. Define a structure type to hold configuration.
 2. Write a `New()` function to create instances of your structure.
 3. Add methods on that structure to handle phases.

    If you want a dynamically-loaded plugin to be used with [go-pluginserver]:

 4. Compile your Go plugin with `go build -buildmode plugin`.
 5. Put the resulting library (the `.so` file) into the `go_plugins_dir` directory.

    If you want a standalone plugin microservice:

 4. Include the `go-pdk/server` sub-library.
 5. Add a `main()` function that calls `server.StartServer(New, Version, Priority)`.